 Lip fillers are made of hyaluronic acid which is a naturally occurring component of soft tissues.
-Lip fillers can be used to add volume to the red lip, increase definition, and treat vertical creases and wrinkle around the mouth.
+Lip fillers can be used to add volume to the red lip, increase definition, and treat vertical creases and wrinkles around the mouth.

-Lip cosmetic injections can be injected in the upper lip, the lower lip, or both.
+Lip cosmetic injections can be injected into the upper lip, the lower lip, or both.
 While small volumes of lip filler can give a nice subtle enhancement, overly aggressive use of fillers can look very unnatural.

 Your Lip filler consultation at our London Lip Clinic located at 8 Harley Street, London will begin with highly experienced Rupesh who will have a detailed discussion with you to understand your lip goals.
-Once the consultation is complete, a medical history and a series of before photos are taken.
+Once the consultation is complete, medical history and a series of before photos are taken.